 The most commonly used MHD shock-tube test is the one used by Brio & Wu (1988), e.g. test 5A in Ryu & Jones (1995).
-The reason for this is that it involves a shock and a rarefraction of the same family moving together.
+The reason for this is that it involves a shock and a rarefraction moving together.
 Therefore it allows simultaneous testing of the code in different regimes.